$117,190($56.34/hr)

 None

-Logisticians analyze and coordinate an organization's supply chain: the system that moves a product from supplier to consumer.
-They manage the entire life cycle of a product, which includes how a product is acquired, allocated, and delivered.
+Logisticians analyze and coordinate an organization's supply chain, the system that moves a product from supplier to consumer.
+They manage a product's entire life cycle, from design to disposal.

 Associate's degree